iamShubhamPawar/SocialMedia-Downloader/README.md

 # Social Media Downloader

 **Description:**
-This Python project provides a versatile solution for downloading media (images and videos) from popular social media platforms, including Instagram, Snapchat, and Twitter.
-It leverages respective APIs to seamlessly fetch media URLs and offers user-friendly functions for effortless local downloads.
+This Python project provides a convenient way to download media (images and videos) from various social media platforms including Instagram, Snapchat, and Twitter.
+It utilizes respective APIs to fetch media URLs and provides functions to download them locally.

 **Key Features:**

 - **Instagram**
   - Download profile pictures of users.
   - Obtain images from Instagram posts.
-  - Capture videos from Instagram reels.
+  - Download videos from Instagram reels.

 - **Snapchat**
-  - Access stories from Snapchat users.
+  - Download stories from Snapchat users.
-  - Retrieve videos from Snapchat Spotlight.
+  - Download videos from Snapchat Spotlight.

 - **Twitter**
   - Download media (images/videos) from Twitter posts.